College poster

 The inciting incident occurs at 12 minutes when Gina publicly humiliates Kevin at a party by breaking up with him in front of everyone, destroying his safe world and his plan to attend a safe local college with her..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 At 48 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat Kevin successfully completes a major fraternity challenge and connects with Kendall, experiencing a false victory where he feels like he's finally becoming the confident person he wants to be., fundamentally raising what's at risk.
+Significantly, this crucial beat Kevin successfully completes a major fraternity challenge and connects with Kendall, experiencing a false victory where he feels like he's finally becoming the confident person he wants to be., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 75 minutes initiates the final act resolution at 80% of the runtime.
 Kevin realizes he needs to stand up for himself and his friends not to impress anyone, but because it's right, synthesizing his genuine self with newfound courage., demonstrating the transformation achieved throughout the journey.